llee454/hornet-website/modules/block/Readme.md

 ### Block Handler Strings

 Block Handler Strings must be URLs that reference HTML templates.
-When applied, the core module will load the referenced HTML template and replace the block element with the loaded HTML document.
+When applied, the Block module will load the referenced HTML template and replace the block element with the loaded HTML document.

 ### Block Handler Functions